isomerpages/moe-northbrookssec/_cca/Clubs & Societies/Environmental Art Club.md

 Northbrooks Interact Green Club members participated in the yearly Nee Soon East Green Living event, graced by MP Mr Patrick Tay.
 Interactors created a variety of funfair games using recycled materials, entertaining the residents who participated in the event.
 The wall mural was painted by Interactors who volunteered their time over a span of two weeks.

+A resident having fun trying out one of the game booths created by Interactors using recycled materials.

 ## [GREEN LIVING AT NEE SOON EAST 2014](/Green-Living-at-Nee-Soon-East-2014/permalink/)